xottohub/storj/docs/design/marketing-offer-program.md

   The user will be charged for activity that is beyond the Free Credit limit within the set timeframe The user will be charged for activity that is after the expiration date.
   Example statement to the user:
   “You will not be charged until all of your XX credit is used or it expires.
-Your $XX credit will be applied immediately” A user's free credit can only be applied to projects that they create
+Your XX credit will be applied immediately” A user's free credit can only be applied to projects that they create

   A client can see their awarded Free Credits in their dashboard with associated expiration date